Why Autism Advocacy Is Crucial

 Helping other people isn’t just a passion for Thomas, it is the reason he gets out of bed in the morning and continues to battle his own hardships.
-A Youtuber and podcaster in his spare time, Thomas found that his words helped support other people in precarious positions.
+A Youtuber and Podcaster in his spare time, Thomas found that his own experiences helped support other people in precarious positions.
 Being an autism advocate online, he is able to reach countries where autism awareness is sparse, and continue to support individuals in isolated areas of the UK.

 9x More Likely To Die From Suicide

 7x More Likely To Suffer From Chronic Loneliness

 1 In 3 Autistic People Have A Mental Health Condition

 Only ~4 In 10 Are Learning Disabled

 Thomas is a 24 y/o Business & Event Project manager for a non-profit organisation.
 Remarkably, Thomas is a former Commonwealth Championship Taekwondo Gold medalist, and owner of the ‘Best Male Fighter’ trophy for his heavyweight bouts.